martin226/martin226/README.md

 Previously, I've worked as a Research Intern at Sunnybrook Research Institute, building deep learning models to accelerate focused ultrasound treatment monitoring.

-Feel from to connect with me on [LinkedIn](https://www.linkedin.com/in/martin-sit/)!
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/martin-sit/)!